Developing a Successful AI Strategy and Roadmap

 The AI Roadmap translates strategy into a high-level, time-phased plan, typically organised by capability pillar.

-It provides leaders with a clear view of sequencing, dependencies, and pace — bridging strategy and delivery.
+It provides leaders with a clear view of sequencing, dependencies and pace — bridging strategy and delivery.

 3.7 Indicative Costs and Investment Profile

-To support executive decision-making, the AI Strategy includes an indicative view of cost and investment required for realising the future state for each capability pillar.
+To support executive decision-making, the AI Strategy includes an indicative view of cost and investment profiles required for realising the future state for each capability pillar.

 At strategy stage, this is intentionally high-level and based on: